SHARE FAQ

 If you are pursing criminal charges, incidents that occur off the Ithaca College campus are investigated by the law enforcement agency having jurisdiction.
 All support services are available to you regardless of where the incident took place.
 Public Safety can help you in identifying the appropriate investigative agency or agencies and assist in contacting them.
 All investigations, regardless of the location of the incident, are conducted in cooperation with other support efforts such as counseling and medical services.
 Criminal prosecution of incidents that occur on campus or elsewhere in Tompkins County is coordinated and conducted by the Tompkins County District Attorney’s Office.
 Victims of sexual assault and dating violence can also call the Advocacy Center 24-hour hotline (607-277-5000) for counseling and support services beyond those available at Ithaca College.
 You can choose to call the hotline anonymously.

-3. Pursuing a Judicial Process remains an option despite the amount of time that has passed.
+- Pursuing a Student Conduct process remains an option despite the amount of time that has passed.
 Once a report of a sexual assault is made to the Title IX Office, options will be reviewed.

 Yes, we can help you work with the Office of Residential Life to relocate you to a new space on campus.
 Go to Resources and Options for more details.